DigitalPublishingToolkit/TOD18-Geoblocking/md/book.md

 especially when the proliferation of portable and affordable digital devices resulted in a flourish of amateur journalism that radically challenges official media.
-With the recent rise of mass demonstrations, dubbed “public incidents” (*gonggong shijian*) in China, the images produced and shared by citizen journalists play an important role in recording, publicizing, and mobilizing such events.
+With the recent rise of mass demonstrations, dubbed 'public incidents' (*gonggong shijian*) in China, the images produced and shared by citizen journalists play an important role in recording, publicizing, and mobilizing such events.
 Thus, it is not accidental that the GFW’s first blockage of YouTube in 2007 coincided